jfree/jfreechart-fx/README.md

 Overview
 --------
 JFreeChart-FX is an extension for [JFreeChart](https://github.com/jfree/jfreechart "JFreeChart Project Page at GitHub") that allows JFreeChart to be used in JavaFX applications.
+JFreeChart-FX has dependencies on:

+* JFreeChart 1.5.0
+* FXGraphics2D 1.6

 Demo Programs
 -------------